athomasq/athomasq.github.io/investing/portfolio-detailed.md

 💵 **[Requity](https://www.requityhomes.com)** [Fintech] -- Rent-to-own for people who can't get a mortgage despite strong cashflow.
 Invested because of strong founder-market fit, neat 2-sided business model, underserved but large market, and it makes the world a better place.

-🛒 **[Arima](https://www.arimadata.com)** [AI] -- A new approach to customer intelligence, using proprietary ML research to create rich simulated audiences that are privacy-compliant by construction.
-Invested because it's the perfect intersection of founder, market, macro, tech and traction.
+🛒 **[Arima](https://www.arimadata.com)** [AI] -- Using synthetic data to create rich audiences that are privacy-compliant by construction.
+Invested because it's the perfect intersection of founder, market, macro, research, tech and traction.

 ⛵️ **[Paysail](https://paysail.us)** [Crypto] -- Using crypto rails to enable nearly instantaneous, nearly free B2B payments.
 Invested because of "problem-solution fit" -- there are many ways to do payments, but this one just feels *correct* in its elegance.
-My first crypto investment!

-🎲 **[TriplePlay](https://tripleplay.ai)** [Workplace] -- A better way to socialize remotely, playing games in a rich and fluid environment.
+🎲 **[TriplePlay](https://tripleplay.ai)** [Workplace] -- A better way to socialize remotely.
 Invested because of strong macro trends and a belief that human beings connect through play.